adtzlr/felupe/docs/felupe/field.rst

 Field
 =====

-A field container with pre-defined fields is created with:
+A :class:`~felupe.FieldContainer` with pre-defined fields is created with:

 .. currentmodule:: felupe